Requettie/Requettie/README.md

-👋 [FOR HIRE] Junior Full Stack Developer
+👋 [FOR HIRE] Mid-Level Full Stack Developer

 I am uploading all of my projects on GitHub.
 Stay tuned.